pvico12/expense-tracker/README.md

 - View financial summaries with visualizations and insights.
 - Access their data across multiple devices.

-This application aims to provide a user-friendly interface and powerful features to help users take control of their financial well-being.
+This application aims to provide a user-friendly interface and powerful features that help users manage their financial well-being.

+---

 ## Contribution Guidelines

-### Branching
+### Branching Strategy

 - **`main`**: The production-ready branch.
 - **`develop`**: The active development branch.